LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    for each category.

 #.
 In order to deal with a varying number of categories and different
-   possible first letter codes, youi will need to split the category name line into an array, say
+   possible first letter codes, you will need to split the category name line into an array, say

        string[] categories;